-Parameter Description Start iFolder When Logging In to the Desktop (Available only in Windows Client) Select this option to launch iFolder whenever you log in with the local username where you set up the iFolder account.
-For those accounts where you have enabled Remember My Password , synchronization occurs in the background at the specified synchronization interval.
-Deselect this option to start iFolder manually.
-Show Confirmation Dialog When Creating iFolders Select this option to receive a confirmation message each time you create an iFolder, in addition to the normal visual cues such as the iFolder appearing in the list of iFolders.
-Deselect this option to stop receiving the confirmation message.
-Notify of Shared iFolders Select this option to enable a pop-up message in the notification area whenever you receive a new invitation to share an iFolder.
-To view a list of iFolders that are available to download on your current computer, select Show Available iFolders in the iFolder browser whenever iFolder is running.
+Parameter Description Start iFolder when logging in to the desktop (Available only in windows Select this option to launch iFolder whenever you log in with the local username where you set up the iFolder account.
+For those accounts where you have enabled Remember My Password, synchronization occurs in the background at the specified synchronization interval. client) Deselect this option to start iFolder manually.
+Display confirmation dialog on Select this check box to receive a confirmation message each time you create an iFolder, in addition to the normal visual cues such as the iFolder appearing in the list of iFolders. successful creation of iFolder Deselect this check box to stop receiving the confirmation message.
+Hide iFolder main Deselect this check box to display the iFolder window on startup. window at startup Select this check box if you want the iFolder window to remain hidden on startup.
+Display Select this check box if you want to display synchronization logs on startup. synchronization logs Deselect this check box if you want to hide synchronization logs on startup.
+Display notifications for policy violations Select this check box to display a pop-up message in the notification area whenever a policy is violated.
+Notify when iFolders are Select this check box to display a pop-up message in the notification area whenever you receive a new invitation to share an iFolder. shared To view a list of iFolders that are available for download on your current computer, select Show Available iFolders in the iFolder browser whenever iFolder is running.
+Notify when conflicts arise Select this check box to display a pop-up message in the notification area whenever a conflict occurs on synchronizing files.
+Deselect this check box to disable the pop-up messages for synchronization conflicts.
+Whenever conflicts occur, the iFolder Error licon is displayed on the iFolder when iFolder is running.
+Notify when a user joins the iFolder Select this check box to display a pop-up message in the notification area whenever a user accepts an invitation to share an iFolder. domain Deselect this check box to disable the pop-up messages.
+You can view a complete list of iFolder users whenever iFolder is running by selecting the iFolder, then clicking Share with to open the iFolder Properties dialog box to the Sharing tab.